mdeweerd/zha-toolkit/README.md

 This crash course's wording may deviate from Zigbee's wording.

 Access to a Zigbee device's functionality is organised in Endpoints that contain "Clusters".
-An Endpoint will represent some major function of your device.
+An Endpoint will represent some major function of a device.

-For instance if your device has two switches, there should be an Endpoint for each switch function.\
+For instance if the device has two switches, there should be an Endpoint for each switch function.\
-If your device has a temperature sensor and a humidity sensor, you may have an endpoint for each.\
+If the device has a temperature sensor and a humidity sensor, you may have an endpoint for each.\
 An Endpoint can also
 represent some "administrative" Zigbee functionality such as Over The Air